froboy/yusaopeny_docs/content/en/docs/glossary/_index.md

 Theme
 : A set of templates, styles, and code that define the presentation layer of a site.
 See [Theming Drupal](https://www.drupal.org/docs/theming-drupal).

+YMCA Canada
+Y Canada
+: The Canadian YMCA Federation is made up of a national office and Member Associations across the country.
+See [ymca.ca](https://www.ymca.ca/).

+YMCA North American Network
+YNAN
+: The organization representing the largest YMCA associations in the country.

+YMCA of the North
 Y North
-: Formerly YMCA of the Twin Cities.
+: Formerly _YMCA of the Twin Cities_.
 One of the founding associations of Open Y. Lovers of llamas.
+See [ynorth.org](https://www.ymcanorth.org/).

+YMCA of the USA
+YUSA
+Y-USA
+: The central office for YMCAs in the USA.
+Headquartered in Chicago.
+[YMCA of the USA](https://ymca.org/).

 YMCA’s Cloud Hosting Service
 : An enterprise-grade platform that enables Associations (Y’s) to create, host and personalize digital experiences.
 A product of YMCA's Digital Services.
 Formerly _YCloud Hosting_.
 See [ds.ymca.org](https://ds.ymca.org/ymcas-cloud-hosting-service).